yaqwsx/KiKit/doc/installation.md

 ```

 Then you are ready to use it.
 Note that if you would like to use GUI plugins in
 KiCAD, you have enable them.
+Similarly, you can also register the KiKit
-See section "Enabling plugins".
-Also, there are two
+footprint library.
+See section "Enabling plugins" and "Enabling Kikit annotation
-optional dependencies:
+footprint library".
+Also, there are two optional dependencies:

 - PcbDraw - to be able to export presentation pages (install it via `pip install
   PcbDraw`)